jasjisdo/Java8_vs_swift2_func/README.md

 ```

 ### conclusion #2
-Maybe there is a better solution for swift, but at this time it seems that swift need a extra defined concat function to accumulate the String elements.
-The reduce function of swift also need a initial element as first parameter.
+~~Maybe there is a better solution for swift, but at this time it seems that swift need a extra defined concat function to accumulate the String elements.~~ Swift has like Java8 a short way to reduce array of strings.
+But the reduce function of swift need a initial element as first parameter.
 In this case the neutral element of String is needed `""`.